Xenia motif

 The xenia motif in Roman mosaic is a still life motif consisting of a grouping of various items, mostly edible, representing a generous offering (a xenia) from a wealthy host to guests.
 The items are often spread across different compartments in floor mosaic schemes.
 No doubt there were once paintings, but these have been lost.

 Typical elements of a xenia motif include game hanging from hooks, fish, baskets of fruit (often overturned), and the like.
 Vitruvius lists specifically "poultry, eggs, vegetables, and other country produce".

 Xenia motifs are typically found in reception rooms.

 The word xenia is Greek, and means hospitality; in Latin, it came to mean presents for guests, and later presents in general.
 It also came to include xenia epigrams.

+Xenia epigrams

 A xenia epigram is an epigram commemorating hospitality or attached to a gift, sometimes represented in a xenia mosaic.
 Originally found in Latin literature, it was revived in the nineteenth century.

 The 13th book of Martial's epigrams is entitled Xenia, and catalogs the foods that might be given to a departing guest at the Saturnalia.